-- The server only accepts SSL connections. - An API key is used as client identification. - Access can be restricted by client IP addresses.
+- An SSL connection is used to communicate with the server. - The server only accepts SSL connections. - An API key is used as client identification. - · Access can be restricted by client IP addresses.

-13.9.
+15.9.
 Server Commands

 The Server Command tool provides a command-line interface to SavaPage Server methods.
 The following security measures apply: